 2. The Equity Investment can Increase up to 15%

-This financial year, the EPFO is committing only 5% of its incremental corpus to the stock market.
+At present, the EPFO is committing only 5% of its incremental corpus to the stock market.
 But further it can increase the stock market investment up to 15%.
 The increase in equity investment would depend upon the experience of EPFO.
 The EPFO is going into the stock market step by step.

 3. Only New Contribution Goes into the Stock Market